atreyasha/memory-daemon/README.md

 ## memory-daemon

-This project documents a memory daemon cron service that tracks the used RAM in a server and terminates a dominant user process if a defined used RAM threshold is exceeded.
+This project documents a memory-daemon cron service that tracks the used RAM in a server and terminates a dominant user process if a defined used RAM threshold is exceeded.
 Additionally, this service sends an email to the user to inform her/him about the termination of a memory-consuming service.

 This service is not meant as a replacement for server management programs, but is rather meant for situations where users want to manage their own memory consuming processes to prevent annoying server crashes.